rtek1000/ATtiny85_DS18B20_Thermostat/README.md

 # Attiny85_DS18B20_thetmostat
 Thermostat with DS18B20 temperature sensor and Attiny85 microcontroller.

-Temperature value display by flashing LED.
+Temperature value display by flashing LED:
+- Zero value on the left is ignored, is not displayed.
+- Digit value zero has an average duration, digit values between 1 and 9 are displayed with short pulses.
+- Negative sign is displayed with long time.

 Library:
 https://github.com/milesburton/Arduino-Temperature-Control-Library